moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 }
 ```

-This is, hopefully, not too difficult to understand.
 Let us analyze the code bit by bit.

 ```go
 nonce := make([]byte, NonceSize, NonceSize+len(plaintext)+Overhead)
 ```

-First, we allocate a buffer with the initial size of `NonceSize` bytes, but with capacity for the whole authenticated message, containing the nonce, the ciphertext, and the authentication tag.
-Pre-allocating just enough space means that we will not need to reallocate memory or copy data.
+First, we allocate a buffer with the initial length of `NonceSize` bytes, but with capacity for the whole authenticated message.
+Later on, this byte slice will contain not just the nonce&hellip; but the ciphertext, and the authentication tag, too.

 ```go
 rand.Read(nonce)